 We enjoy a very good reputation and relationship with the Dover Community Police.
 It is our goal to provide the safest, best-managed & best-maintained apartments in Dover.
 We encourage residents to call 911 anytime they feel it is needed.
 (Noise, suspicious activity, safety concerns, etc.)

 Colonial Investment & Management Company, Inc.offers Equal Housing Opportunity.

 We offer Equal Opportunity Housing.
 However, some restrictions do apply.
 Applicants must be 18 years of age or older.
 The Leaseholder must be a resident in the apartment, and each Leaseholder must be able to pass the Credit and the Criminal Background Checks; no co-signers.
-We do not rent to full-time students, and Housing Authority Vouchers (Section 8) are accepted with limitations.
+We do not rent to full-time students.
+We no longer participate in any Housing Voucher program.